HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Introduction

 The atmospheric escape of close-in planets is primarily hydrodynamic, driven by the thermal energy deposited into the exoplanet's atmosphere \citep{Pierrehumbert2010, Koskinen2014_Roche}.
 Photo-evaporation is the typical hydrodynamic escape process and is driven by stellar irradiation in the most energetic wavelengths, i.e., the X-ray and extreme ultraviolet (XUV\footnote{We define XUV as wavelengths up to 504\,\AA\ since this range is relevant to helium studies due to the ionization wavelength cutoff of the \ion{He}{i}.
 We note that other works may define the XUV range different, e.g. up to the H ionization cutoff at 912\AA.}) range \citep{Owen_Jackson_2012}.
 This energy input can inflate the upper atmosphere carrying light elements, such as hydrogen and helium, to higher altitudes.
 Additionally, the outer layers of the atmosphere of extremely close-in planets can extend beyond the Roche lobe, resulting in a high atmospheric mass loss rate \citep{Owen2019_CloseIn}.
 Roche lobe overflow escape is independent of stellar flux and can act alongside other evaporation mechanisms \citep{Lecavelier2004_Roche}.
 In extreme cases, these extended, escaping atmospheres can result in the formation of comet‑like tails that interact with the stellar wind, detectable via atmospheric escape tracers, such as the \ion{He}{i} triplet line (e.g., \citealp{HAT-P-32b_Zhang2023, HAT-P-67b_Gully2024}).
 Over time, these mass‑loss processes can sculpt planetary demographics, contributing to observed features such as the sub‑Jovian desert, and providing empirical constraints for models of photo-evaporation \citep{Owen_Jackson_2012,Owen_Lai_2018}.

 The \ion{He}{i} triplet at $\sim$10833\,\AA\ has become a key diagnostic for probing the upper atmospheres and escape processes of close‑in exoplanets, including irradiated gas giants \citep{Seager2000_He_inici, Oklopcic2018_He_inici,Lampon_2021_regimenes}.
 The absorption arises from the metastable 2$^3$S state of neutral helium, which is populated when stellar XUV radiation ionizes helium atoms, and subsequent recombination fills the triplet state.
 However, the helium metastable state has a lifetime of $\sim$2.2\,h \citep{Drake1971_He_lifetime}.
 Thus, a constant and intense irradiation is needed to sustain detectability of the \ion{He}{i} triplet line \citep{JorgeSanz2008}.
-Since its first detection in WJs (\citealp[WASP-107\,b]{Spake2018_WASP-107}; \citealp[WASP-69\,b]{Nortmann2018_WASP-69}), helium absorption has been reported in various types of exoplanets, providing a direct tracer of atmospheric escape accessible from ground-based telescopes with high‑resolution infrared spectrographs \citep{MOPYS_Orell-Miquel2024}.
-Moreover, ground-based high-resolution spectroscopy observations allow to retrieve several physical parameters from line profile fitting to study the hydrodynamical escape (e.g. \citealp{Lampon2023_molts_planetes, Orell2023b_He_TOI1430}).
-Therefore, helium spectroscopy provides a unique window into both the instantaneous escape dynamics and the long‑term sculpting of exoplanet populations.
+Since its first detection in WJs (\citealp[WASP-107\,b]{Spake2018_WASP-107}; \citealp[WASP-69\,b]{Nortmann2018_WASP-69}; and \citealp[HAT-P-11\,b]{Allart2018_HAT-P-11b}), helium absorption has been reported in various types of exoplanets, providing a direct tracer of atmospheric escape accessible from ground-based telescopes.
+Moreover, ground-based high-resolution spectroscopy observations allow to retrieve several physical parameters from line profile fitting to study the hydrodynamical escape (e.g. \citealp{Lampon2023_molts_planetes}).